-- It’s not a loan (no APRs, maturity dates, or big monthly payments).
+- It’s not debt (no APRs, maturity dates, or big monthly payments).

 - No penalties or taxes for early withdrawal

-- If business succeeds, profits will grow in a tax advantaged retirement account
+- If business succeeds, profits can grow in a tax advantaged retirement account

 - Need to have $50K or more saved up in your retirement account

-- Risking a portion of your retirement funds
+- You’re risking a portion of your retirement funds

-- Could increase your chances of an audit from the IRS or Department of Labor (but a provider like Guidant will help you with that).
+- Could increase your chances of an audit from the IRS or Department of Labor (but a provider like Guidant will help you, if it happens).

 Option 2.
 Using Personal Loans to Fund Your Business

-Personal loans can be used to fund a business.
-They can be obtained from your local bank or from an online lender such as Lending Club.
-They are a good choice when you are starting out in business and if you need a small loan quickly.
+Many traditional lenders will not give new businesses loans, at least not without a substantial amount of collateral.
+Because of this, many newer businesses tend to rely on personal loans instead.
+Personal loans can be obtained from your local bank or from an online lender such as Lending Club.
+They are a good choice when you’re starting out in business and if you need a small loan quickly.